 Search engines are able to index and retrieve an astonishing amount of information, and with niche search engines - search engines that focus on one specific subject - they become even more useful.
 These people search engines can potentially track down all sorts of useful family search-related information.

-The Invisible Web is a treasure trove of information for really extensive, detailed searches, and since the Deep Web is larger by far than the parts of the Web we can access with a simple search engine query, there's potentially much more content available in which to search.
+The Invisible Web is a treasure trove of information for really extensive, detailed searches, and since the Invisible Web is larger by far than the parts of the Web we can access with a simple search engine query, there's potentially much more content available in which to search.

 There are a lot of websites out there that promise a lot of information for a small(ish) fee; however, the sites in this resource offer information that is publicly available for absolutely no money whatsoever.
 Phone numbers, business information, and much more can be found with these focused informational resources.